The Bridge Wars: 1985–1986: origins

 This referred to the fact that MC Shan had attacked LL Cool J on the B side of "The Bridge" with a song called "Beat Biter", whereby Shan claimed that LL Cool J had stolen beats for his "Rock The Bells" from "Marley Marl Scratch" theme.
 LL Cool J never directly responded to this claim, and the impending battle between Shan and BDP drew the attention away from it.
 Marley Marl later produced most of LL's album Mama Said Knock You Out.

 Slate described it: "In 1986, it was a beef that launched the start of KRS-One, with his withering attacks on MC Shan."

 Another unnoticed attack is the fact that South Bronx was arranged under the same tempo as "The Bridge", most notably as the rhymes that are performed before the chorus chant.

-The official story at the time was that KRS-One was defending the reputation of the South Bronx in response to MC Shan and Marley Marl claiming that hip hop started out in Queensbridge.
-However, KRS-One has gone on record in an interview with MTV, saying that his real motivation was the fact that he and Scott La Rock earlier had approached WBLS radio station's Mr. Magic with a 12" single they had recorded entitled "Success Is the Word", (under the group name "12:41").
+The official story at the time was that KRS-One was defending the reputation of the South Bronx in response to MC Shan and Marley Marl claiming that hip-hop started out in Queensbridge.
+However, KRS-One has gone on record in an interview with MTV, saying that his real motivation was that he and Scott La Rock earlier had approached WBLS radio station's Mr. Magic with a 12" single they had recorded entitled "Success Is the Word", (under the group name "12:41").
 Magic dismissed it as "wack", and then, after forming BDP, they retaliated by dissing Mr. Magic and Marley Marl's popular "Juice Crew", using the whole "Queens versus Bronx" issue as a pretense.

 DJ Red Alert also gives a similar version of this story on the CD Beats, Rhymes and Battles Part I. In dialog on that CD (track 5), he states that Magic dissed a track by them.
 When they heard "The Bridge", they decided to diss back, and this is why "South Bronx" was released.

-1987: escalation
+1987–1990: escalation and ending

 The Juice Crew soon responded with the track "Kill That Noise" on Shan's album Down by Law which took various shots at KRS-One and mocked his taking offense in the first place.
-He even denies saying hip hop started in Queens, and suggests BDP is just trying to jump on their bandwagon.
+He even denies saying hip-hop started in Queens, and suggests BDP is just trying to jump on their bandwagon.

 In a more recent interview on THE FOUNDATION (Jayquan), Shan defended and explained the misunderstood line: